Have you ever asked yourself exactly how many cat breeds are there?

 Mojave cats are considered a relatively new and experimental cat breed.
 According to the Rare & Exotic Feline Registry, they are a reputable breed.
 As you might guess from its name, the Mojave kitty is native to the Mojave Desert region.

 This, however, doesn’t mean that they occurred naturally.
-In fact, Mojave cats were produced through the interbreeding process between Bengal cats and feral felines residing in the desert.
-A well-known fact is that these furballs are actually polydactyl as they carry the polydactyl genes of their desert-based ancestors.
+Mojave cats were produced through the interbreeding process between Bengal cats and feral felines residing in the desert.
+A well-known fact is that these furballs are polydactyl as they carry the polydactyl genes of their desert-based ancestors.
 Moreover, they have spotted fur coats, which they inherited from their Bengal roots.

-The famous Munchkin is actually a relatively new feline breed.
+The famous Munchkin is a relatively new feline breed.
 It was officially recognized by TICA back in 1995.

 Go back to the Minuet breed for reference.